Frequently Asked Questions

 Yes.
-You can build large or small campfires in the group campfire circle.
+You can build a campfire in the group campfire circle.
 We are not permitted to have additional campfires in any tent site or any other area.
 We provide your firewood.

 9. What is your smoking policy?

-Generally Big Bear Camp is a non-smoking zone.
-Folks can smoke in the outdoor group camp circle, if approved by their other guests.
+Folks can smoke in the outdoor group camp circle.

-There are 9 tent campsites.
+There are 7 tent campsites.
 Some may also be used with pop-up tents or trailers.
 No hook-ups are available.
 We are very flexible to a few folks using cots inside the lodge for age or other reasons.
 Please bring your own tents.
-We have just added a small cabin trailer.
-We are in the process of putting up another large yurt.
+There is also a small trailer cabin that can fit 3 people.